Lizzie Bell's Story...

 Social Media Feeds

-Lizzie’s Loot is a program of Team Lizzie Bell that preserves the comfort of medically fragile kids at Diamond Children's Medical Center and the University of Arizona Medical Center with Pediatric Medical Equipment, Toys, and Gift Cards.
+Lizzie’s Loot preserves the comfort of medically fragile kids at Diamond Children's, University of Arizona Medical Center with Pediatric Medical Equipment, Toys, and Gift Cards.
 To a child coping with a chronic, life threatening medical condition, the hospital becomes a second home with frequent visits required for treatment.
 Through Lizzie’s Loot children who must regularly cope with uncomfortable procedures have something to look forward to.

-If you are interested in hosting a Lizzie's Loot drive, contact Jacob Barber with any questions or about hosting toy drives for an assigned month.
-We are looking for NEW toys and gift cards valued $5.00 to $20.00.
+We must have NEW toys and gift cards valued $5.00 to $20.00.
 To donate gift cards or gift certificates to Lizzie's Loot, please email Jacob.Barber@LizzieBell.org to arrange for a pick up date.
 Thank you for your continued help and support of the Lizzie's Loot campaign!

 History of the Toy Box: